 Annual Notification of Rights under FERPA

-Annually, the Seminary informs students of their rights under the Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, in the following ways: the annual notification is published in the Seminary’s catalog and on the Registrar’s Office webpage, and an announcement is made from Registrar’s Office during the fall registration period.
+Annually, the Seminary informs students of their rights under the Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, in the following ways: the annual notification is published in the Seminary’s catalog and online.
 The annual notification is:

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 These rights include:

 1. The right to inspect and review the student’s education records within 45 days of the day the Seminary receives a request for access.

 A student should submit to the Registrar’s Office a written request that identifies the record(s) the student wishes to inspect.
 The Registrar’s Office will make arrangements for access and notify the student of the time and place where the records may be inspected.

 2. The right to request the amendment of the student’s education records that the student believes are inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.

 A student who wishes to ask the Seminary to amend a record should write the Registrar’s Office, clearly identify the part of the record the student wants changed, and specify why it should be changed.

 If the Seminary decides not to amend the record as requested, the Seminary will notify the student in writing of the decision and the student’s right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 3. The right to provide written consent before the Seminary discloses personally identifiable information from the student's education records, except to the extent that FERPA authorizes disclosure without consent (Ref: 34 CFR §99.31).